borisdj/test2/_posts/2022-09-01-revolution-of-money.md

 &nbsp;3.
 Do all that you can to raise your Productivity<br>
 ![price history](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/economic-cycles.jpg)

 -- Regarding the Cycles we find them also in Bitcoin short history, each lasting around 4 years, approximately halving period.
 Here each cycle has been less volatile, since larger market cap makes it harder to swing, and was also hyped in certain moments.
 In prior periods it was correlated with Nasdaq index and still is partially.
-However, lately [dissociation from correlation](https://biz.crast.net/how-stagflation-could-trigger-global-bitcoin-adoption/){:target="_blank"} with equities may indicate that widespread bitcoin adoption is accelerating, while [stagflation](https://www.investopedia.com/terms/s/stagflation.asp){:target="_blank"} may be the underlying fundamental factor driving bitcoin adoption.<br>
+However, lately [dissociation from correlation](https://biz.crast.net/how-stagflation-could-trigger-global-bitcoin-adoption/){:target="_blank"} with equities may indicate that widespread bitcoin adoption is accelerating, while stagflation may be the underlying fundamental factor driving bitcoin adoption.<br>

 ![price history](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/price-history.jpeg)